 The hon.
 Gentleman is not entirely correct, in that the Budget outlined that the Treasury is taking forward a piece of consultation work around APD.
 I understand people’s determination to see that delivered; the Chancellor is very aware of it.
 We are very alert to the work that we have to do, and we will continue pressing on the importance of connectivity between GB and Northern Ireland.

 The Northern Ireland economy is much more heavily based around the public sector than those of other parts of the United Kingdom, and covid-19 may make the situation even more acute.
 What further fiscal measures can be taken, in anticipation of a post-coronavirus future, to ensure that we redress that balance and make the Northern Ireland economy far more self-sufficient?

 My right hon.
 Friend makes a very important point.
-Despite the challenges we that all face —internationally and here in the UK—due to coronavirus, there are really good opportunities in the wider economy for Northern Ireland.
+Despite the challenges that we all face —internationally and here in the UK—due to coronavirus, there are really good opportunities in the wider economy for Northern Ireland.
 He is right about the differential between the private and public sectors, which is one of the reasons why we have put such substantial support into the city and growth deals, which offer a huge opportunity for economic growth in Northern Ireland and job creation through the private sector.
-Obviously, we have the very substantial package that the Chancellor announced last night, including some very important and large numbers—circa £900 million for Northern Ireland —and I will repeat the point that the Prime Minister and the Chancellor have made: for the benefit the United Kingdom, we will do whatever it takes.
+Obviously, we have the very substantial package that the Chancellor announced last night, including some very important and large numbers—circa £900 million for Northern Ireland —and I will repeat the point that the Prime Minister and the Chancellor have made: for the benefit of the United Kingdom, we will do whatever it takes.

 On air passenger duty, I reiterate the concern about stresses on small and regional airports such as Belfast.
 What goes on in Belfast links with Southampton and Bournemouth.
 I know that the Secretary of State is very alive to this, but will he have conversations with the Transport Secretary to find out when the review on APD will be brought forward?